puppetlabs/puppet-agent/COMMITTERS.md

 branches.

 Suppose a contributor submits a pull request based on master.
-The change set fixes a bug reported against Puppet Agent 1.6.2 which is the most recently released version of Puppet Agent.
+The change set fixes a bug reported against Puppet agent 1.6.2 which is the most recently released version of Puppet agent.

 In this example the committer should rebase the change set onto the `stable` branch since this is a bug rather than new functionality.